Richard Teague’s styling helped to kill American Motors

 The Pacer epitomized how styling trumped engineering

 The Pacer represented the beginning of a return to engineering innovation.
 As a case in point, the car’s front subframe and rack-and-pinion steering were not trailblazing like unit-body construction, but they were notable improvements.
-Even so, they were overshadowed by practical problems such as the car’s excessive weight.
+Even so, they were overshadowed by practical problems such as the car’s excessive weight (go here for further discussion).

-Richard Langworth blamed the car’s weight problem on the “production engineers” and argued that Teague’s “part was thoroughly good” (Langworth, 2014; p.
+Richard Langworth blamed the car’s obesity on “production engineers” and argued that Teague’s “part was thoroughly good” (Langworth, 2014; p.
 82).
-Meanwhile, AMC designer Bob Nixon stated that the car’s excessive width was the result of an 11th-hour demand by product planners and engineers (Foster, 2014).
+Meanwhile, former AMC designer Bob Nixon argued that the car’s excessive width was the result of an 11th-hour demand by product planners and engineers (Foster, 2014).

 The Pacer had enough problems that there is plenty of blame to go around.
 For example, CEO Roy D. Chapin Jr. badly misjudged reality when he assumed that the Pacer would sell 150,000 units per year (Hyde, 2009).
 However, giving Teague a free pass on this car strikes me as questionable unless more evidence is brought to the table.